syncfusion/blazor-docs/src/charts/sparkline/markers.md

 ---
-title: "Markers in Blazor Sparkline component | Syncfusion"
+title: "Markers in the Blazor Sparkline component | Syncfusion"

 component: "Sparkline"

-description: "Learn here all about Markers of Syncfusion Sparkline (SfSparkline) component and more."
+description: "Learn here all about the Markers of Syncfusion Sparkline (SfSparkline) component and more."
 ---

-# Markers in Blazor Sparkline (SfSparkline)
+# Markers in the Blazor Sparkline (SfSparkline)

 Data markers are used to provide information about the data points in the Sparkline series.

 ## Adding markers

-The [`Visible`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SparklineMarkerSettings.html#Syncfusion_Blazor_Charts_SparklineMarkerSettings_Visible) property in [`SparklineMarkerSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SparklineMarkerSettings.html) can be used to enable a marker by specifying a collection of special points.
-The code example below shows how to enable markers for all points.
+The [`Visible`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SparklineMarkerSettings.html#Syncfusion_Blazor_Charts_SparklineMarkerSettings_Visible) property in the [`SparklineMarkerSettings`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SparklineMarkerSettings.html) can be used to enable a marker by specifying a collection of special points.
+The following code example shows how to enable markers for all points.

 ```csharp
 @using Syncfusion.Blazor.Charts